Using the Amazon S3 Connector

 Note that Amazon S3 supports arbitrary folder "delimiters" (symbols to separate nested folders), e.g., "/" as used for URLs or "\" as used by Microsoft Windows.
 If the configuration specifies the wrong delimiter, your folder structure might not be displayed correctly in RapidMiner Studio.
 Don't worry though, you can always change the delimiter in the connection configuration later on.

-While not required, we recommend testing your new Amazon S3 connection by clicking the Test button.
+While not required, we recommend testing your new Amazon S3 connection by clicking the Test connection button.
+If the test fails, please check whether the details are correct.

-Click Save all changes to save your connection and close the Manage Connections window.
+Click Save to save your connection and close the Edit connection dialog.
 You can now start using the Amazon S3 operators!

 Read from Amazon S3

 The Read Amazon S3 operator reads data from your Amazon S3 account.
 The operator can be used to load arbitrary file formats, since it only downloads and does not process the files.
-To process the files you will need to use additional operators such as Create Document, Read Excel, or Read XML.
+To process the files, you will need to use additional operators such as Read Document, Read Excel, or Read XML.

 Let us start with reading a simple log file from Amazon S3.